Decentralized-Intelligence/PublicSecurityReviews/README.md

-# d23e.ch Research and Security
+# Public Reports

-Welcome to the official repository of [d23e.ch](https://d23e.ch).
+Welcome to the official public reports repository of [d23e.ch](https://d23e.ch).
 We are a company specializing in blockchain security and research, focusing on identifying vulnerabilities in both design and code.

 ## Our Services